 - The influence of production traits on animal welfare

 - Pain and nociception

 The impact of early life challenges on development and long term health and welfare.

 Research will inform strategies for improving the conditions and management of farmed, laboratory, companion and other managed animals, with particular reference to the current situation in the UK.

 Pathways to impact

-Applicants should demonstrate awareness of, and the potential to inform policy and societal implications.
+Applicants should indicate how the research will inform policy and societal implications.
 We recognise the importance of multidisciplinary collaborations, partnerships and end user support in this area.
 The priority promotes basic research, but also encourages translation to practical applications and applicants should outline their approach in terms of collaborations and engagement with end users.

 Ethical and other issues

 Applicants are expected to adhere to the general principles and best practice outlined in the Responsibility in the use of animals in bioscience research guidance (see related links), and the ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines (see external links).